 Brett Andrus maintains a career as a professional artist.
-Between the years of 2010-2016, Andrus created and exhibited in nine solo exhibitions occurring in Denver, Santa Fe, Colorado Springs, and Trinidad.
+Between the years of 2010-2018, Andrus created and exhibited in 11 solo exhibitions occurring in Denver, Santa Fe, Colorado Springs, and Trinidad.
 In 2016, Andrus received the Artist of the Year Award from the Pikes Peak Arts Council, and has earned numerous “Best Of” awards from local newspapers.
 Andrus is an primarily an oil painter.

 His focus is on the narrative power of the human figure and portraiture, utilizing elements of magical realism and surrealism.
 Inspired by artists like Kent Williams, Casey Baugh, Odd Nerdrum and Jeremy Geddes, Andrus sets out to inspire an emotional interaction with the viewer.
 His goal is to create with integrity, to be personal, to be honest.
 He believes in his viewer and in their ability to engage and to be part of the conversation.